pjaos/retirement_finances/setup_savings_accounts.md

 - Date/Balance Table.

   Initially this will be empty.
 Select the ADD button and enter a date and balance and then select the OK button to add a balance to the savings account.
-This value is used as part of your total savings when making predictions.
+Values in this table are used as part of your total savings when making predictions.

 Once you have finished filling in this form select the SAVE button to save the savings account details.
 The BACK button will take you to the previous window.